AbdulSyed05/Django-Blog/README.md

 ### 2. CRUD Operations for Blog Posts

+# CRUD functionality is Restricted to Admin only

 - **Create:** Authors can create new blog posts.
 - **Read:** Users can view published blog posts.
 - **Update:** Authors can edit and update existing posts.